naung9/general-isgm-cheattools/HRMSSubmitElectron/README.md

-# HRMS Submit Tool Browser Extension
+# HRMS Submit Tool Electron Application

 ## Disclaimer
 * This application can only be used at ISGM Office's network `Sijimusho`